nationalarchives/design-system/src/styles/spacing/index.md

 table { margin-top: 48px; } /* the table is separated from anything above by 48px */
 ```

-An element shouldn't apply a bottom margin unless its next sibling element is known.
+An element shouldn’t apply a bottom margin unless its next sibling element is known.

 ### Headings